The Saboteur: The Midnight Show

 A code for a downloadable patch entitled "The Midnight Show" was free to those who purchased a new copy of the game for either the Xbox 360 or PlayStation 3.
 For the Windows version, the extra content was already included on the disc.
-The content was later released on Xbox Live Marketplace and on the PlayStation Network (in the UK, the content is free of charge) for people who did not have the code.
+The content was later released on the Xbox Live Marketplace and the PlayStation Network (in the UK, the content is free of charge) for people who did not have the code.

 The extra content provides the player with new brothels and hiding spots.
 It also includes a minigame in which the player can earn in-game items such as a car not found during the main campaign.
 Most notably, however, installing the add-on automatically renders all brothel girls in the game topless, although nudity can still be toggled on and off.
 This caused some controversy at the time of the game's release.

+Also, as a pre-order bonus, there was a special Nazi knife execution, which was given out by code, and allowed Sean to sneak up on Nazi soldiers and stab them violently.